eduardocasino/vmsmount/readme.txt

  * Does not support old versions of VMWare Workstation (Tested with VMWare Player 3 and 4)
  * Shared folder names MUST be uppercase.
- * Does not support long names (long names and/or with illegal characters are ignored)
  * Does not detect code page changes

 ACKNOWLEDGEMENTS